blacknred/tasker/README.md

 > Issue related operations: issue(+comments, +votes, +subscriptions), sprints, events

-- The service is split to command/query applications and implements CQRS/ES with EventStoreDB/PG.
+- The service is split to command/query applications and implements CQRS/ES with EventStoreDB as a write db and Pg as a read db.
 There are several reasons for this:
   - the service serves mainly non-atomic read/write operations(issue updates) in large quantities
-  - every issue has an update history(issue-1), which can be observed on the issue page
+  - every issue has an change history($issue-1), which can be observed on the issue page
+  - every sprint has an change history($sprint-1)
-  - every project has a timeline that aggregates($bc-projectId) all the events of the project/sprint and can be observed on the dashboard page
+  - every project has a timeline that aggregates($bc-projectId) all the events of the project's issue/sprint and can be observed on the dashboard page
+- Each command associated with an issue (CreateComment, CreateVote, etc.) creates an IssueUpdated event, which is stored in the EventStoreDb and is used to project these partial updates to the issue state into the Pg.
+- Pg is more like a write optimized database, for a real world scenario as a read database you will definitely need an easily sharded nosql database.
+- The service also stores user realm data, which is part of the Workspace service.
+Instead of implementing eventual consistency through a saga, the Issue service uses a kind of "lazy consistency" - there is a trigger that updates the user data table every time a request includes some user data (user_id + rest), such as assignee update, vote/subscription management, etc. Thus, for example, user data in tasks/sprints will be updated when the user himself or someone else reassigns a task to him.

 #### Fanout